6 top tips on dealing with difficult patients

-With so much regulation in place and a fear of patient complaints being escalated to the GDC, you may feel as if patients hold all the power.
+With so many regulations in place and a fear of patient complaints being escalated to the General Dental Council (GDC), you may feel as if patients hold all the power.
 However, there are situations when you are entitled to refuse to treat a patient.

-- When a patient questions your clinical judgment.
-If a patient questions your clinical judgment or expresses a lack of confidence in your abilities, we would recommend you stop treatment immediately.
-At this point explain to the patient that it is important they have confidence in you as their treating physician and that to carry on treating them would be unethical.
+If a patient questions your clinical judgment or expresses a lack of confidence in your abilities, we recommend you stop treatment immediately.
+At this point, explain to the patient that it is important they have confidence in you as their treating physician, and that to carry on treating them would be unethical.

-If a dentist is hospitalised or suspended, or there is an emergency, such as a flood in your practice, it will be impossible for you treat the patient at that time.
-Keep the patient updated and make alternative arrangements where possible, otherwise the patient may go elsewhere.
+If a dentist is hospitalised or suspended, or there is an emergency, such as a flood, in your practice, it will be impossible for you to treat the patient at that time.
+Keep the patient updated and make alternative arrangements where possible; otherwise, the patient may go elsewhere.

-If a patient fails to pay bills or continuously misses appointments, then you should give them a warning that this conduct will not be accepted and future similar conduct will result in them being removed from the Practice.
+If a patient fails to pay bills or continuously misses appointments, you should give them a warning that this conduct will not be accepted, and future similar conduct will result in them being removed from your practice.
 Put information on your website regarding the circumstances in which treatment may be withdrawn.

-- When a patient has complained.
-You should avoid the temptation to refuse treatment in these circumstances as it could result in a further complaint.
-However, if the complaint is about your clinical treatment or is shown to be entirely unjustified or malicious you can follow the process in point 1 above.
+You should avoid the temptation to refuse treatment if a patient has previously complained about you, as it could result in further dental complaints.
+However, if the complaint is about your clinical treatment or is shown to be entirely unjustified or malicious, you can follow the same process as when someone questions your clinical judgment.